-Please give three working days in notice
+Please give at least three working days in notice

-The prescription can then be picked up from the surgery or sent to your nominated chemist in Bicester, ensuring you give us 3 working days to complete your request.
 Please note, we will process your request as usual and if the dispenser needs to, they will get in touch with you - we don't usually reply to requests if there is no query.

 We ask that requests for medication to be made approximately a week before you run out, your assistance with this will be much appreciated.
 Requests made too early may not be processed, however if the early request is due to holiday for example please be sure to notify the dispensary at the time of making the request so it can be actioned.